Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects

-On the other hand, collective effects, which lead to spectral swaps in the electron (anti)neutrino spectra, show very sharp features at fixed energy values which depend, among other factors, on the neutrino mass ordering.
-However, these signatures are not as robust as the ones existing in the neutronization and accretion phases.
-Finally, a very significant imprint of the neutrino mass ordering on the supernovae neutrino fluxes is that due to their propagation through the Earth interior, where the standard MSW effect will induce a few percent-level oscillatory pattern in the $10-60$~MeV energy range, in the electron (anti)neutrino spectra in case of (normal) inverted mass ordering.
-The detection of these wiggles requires however excellent energy resolution.
+While a devoted study with precise and accurate mass ordering sensitivities attainable at these three detector types via supernova neutrinos is, to our knowledge, missing in the literature, we exploit the event rates during the accretion phase quoted for normal and inverted orderings in Ref.~\cite{Scholberg:2017czd} for a supernova located at $10$~kpc.
+For a 40~kton liquid argon detector, 374~kton water Cherenkov and 20~kton scintillator, the normal mass ordering could be extracted with $\sim$ $2$, $6$ and $2$ $\sigma$ significance, respectively, based on a pure statistical-error analysis.